Why natural mica is a no-no for Lush

 Lush first started buying materials containing natural mica back in 2012.
 We chose suppliers based on the guarantees that children were not working in production, and had audit reports to verify this.
-Our supplier was working with a local NGO called BBA (Save the Childhood foundation), which works with whole villages to accomplish ‘child friendly villages.’
+Our supplier was working with a local NGO called BBA (Save the Childhood Foundation), which works with whole communities to accomplish ‘child-friendly villages.’

 Unfortunately, the pigment division of the company was subsequently sold to another company.
 Gabbi explains: “We were told that the company could no longer offer the same external, third party auditing or verification.
 The new suppliers remained adamant that there was no child labour involved but because we no longer had verification of that fact by an independent company this raised a concern.
 It was then that we decided to switch all of our materials containing natural mica to a synthetic-based mica instead.”

-Why has it taken so long for Lush to get to this point?
+Why did it take so long for Lush to switch?

-Eliminating natural mica from production hasn’t been an easy process as it meant we needed to put in place tighter controls and, of course, we didn’t want to waste the stock that we already had.
+Eliminating natural mica from production wasn't an easy process as it meant we needed to put in place tighter controls and, of course, we didn’t want to waste the stock that we already had.

 In 2016 natural mica was discovered in a range of mica pigments that we were told were synthetic.
 Gabbi explains: “This discovery was a real shock for us and highlighted the need for really tight controls.
 So it wasn’t just that it was our ethical preference not to use natural mica, it was absolutely something our suppliers had to fully commit to and confirm that they would not use natural mica in anything that they supplied us with.”

-The decision to completely halt the use of all natural mica has been a complicated one and Lush was struck with a moral dilemma.
+The decision to completely halt the use of all natural mica was a complicated one and Lush was struck with a moral dilemma.
 Rowena explains: “We only use a very small amount of the pigments in our makeup range and you can only buy these pigments in kilo lots, so there can be a lot left over.
 The decision was made to use up the stock that we had before declaring ourselves free of natural mica in order to avoid wastage.
-Now though, a clear deadline has been set and any pigment we do have left over will be given to places such as artist studios.
 You have to give the material and the people who mined it the respect they are due.”